cns-iu/cns-humanexus-2.0/docs/readme.md

 HuBMAP (The Human Biomolecular Atlas Program) features an image each week from one of their funded research groups.
 Four images, all from 2025, appear in the animation:
 1. The [3D map](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of multiscalar neurovascular connections between nephrons of the human kidney across the lifespan from Dr. Sanjay Jain, Liam McLaughlin, and Dr. Gloria Pryhuber (see McLaughlin et al. 2025).
-2. The 3D, 50x light sheet fluorescence microscopy (LSFM) [image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of an adult human kidney cortex from Dr. Sanjay Jain and Liam McLaughlin.
+2. The 3D, 50x light sheet fluorescence microscopy (LSFM) [image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of an adult human kidney cortex from Dr. Sanjay Jain and Liam McLaughlin (See McLaughlin et al. 2025).
 3. The CODEX [image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of the small intestine from Joanna Bi and Dr. Bei Wei.
 4. The Cell DIVE [image](https://drive.google.com/drive/u/0/folders/1h5KcDTwdarBs7bNgf_staNMSKB1N_8kg) of organ mapping antibody panel-22 for skin from Dr. Fiona Ginty, Liz McDonough, and Christine Surrette from GE Research.